The Vicarious Atonement: The Protestant View Explained in LDS Terms

 And if by grace, then it is no more of works: otherwise grace is no more grace.

 But what about James chapter 2?
-Doesn’t it teach that faith without works is dead, just like a body without a spirit?
+Doesn’t it teach that faith without works is dead?

 Yes, it does, but that doesn’t mean faith and works are conjoined.
 The body and spirit work together to do amazing things, but even paired they remain autonomous entities.
 Otherwise the spirit could not depart from the body.